Michael Kannengieser's Substack Page

 What Denise, what happened?”
 My stomach tightened.

-There was no "wind up" to her delivery.
-She blurted "he died," just like that.
+There was no wind up to her delivery.
+She simply blurted, he died, just like that.

-The relationship you have with somebody and how you are given bad news about them says an awful lot about how people think of your association with that person.
+Your relationship with someone and how you receive bad news about them reveals much about how others perceive your connection to that person.
 Stephen was my friend since 1989.
 We worked together in a squad car for almost six years, backed each other up each other on the streets, and knew things about each other which our families were not aware of.
-Still, I found it odd that the only person to reach out to me during that initial period of shock and mourning was a woman I was affiliated with through my part-time employment.
+Still, I found it odd that a woman from my part-time job was the only person who contacted me during that initial shock and mourning.

 Once, only a few years ago, Stephen helped me out by giving me a job, insisting on paying me to set up his computer network.
-Times were a bit tough for me and my family as I was recently retired from the police department.
+My family and I struggled because I had recently retired from the police department.
 I had brand new computer certifications, but no experience.
-One evening, when we were locking up his store, I thanked him, told him how much he was helping me, and I added that I did not think I could pay him back.
-With a raised hand, he cut me off and said “Hey, we rode in a sector car together.
+One evening, when we were locking up his store, I thanked him, told him how much he was helping me, and I added I did not think I could pay him back.
+With a raised hand, he cut me off and said, “Hey, we rode in a sector car together.
 That’s for life.

 He died?”
 That was all I could muster in response.

-She gave me the details stating that he picked up his son Jimmy, his only child, from the airport.
+She gave me the details stating that he picked up his son, Jimmy, his only child, from the airport.
 Jimmy had come home from college to be with his parents for the holidays.
-Stephen was divorced, but he bought a home around the block from his ex-wife to be close to his son and to help raise him.
-To his credit, he maintained an amicable relationship with her for their son's benefit.
-I only met his former spouse, Terry, once as they had been separated for many years.
-That night, he took his son home to meet his new girlfriend, a woman whom he had been seeing for about two months.
+Despite being divorced, Stephen purchased a home around the block from his ex-wife to stay close to his son and help raise him.
+To his credit, he maintained an amicable relationship with her for their son’s benefit.
+I met his former spouse, Terry, only once, since their separation many years prior.
+That night, he took his son home to meet his new girlfriend, a woman whom he had been dating for about two months.
 The three of them had plans to go out for dinner.
-When he was preparing for a shower, he fell to the floor and was unable to be revived.
+He collapsed while preparing for a shower and could not be revived.

 I hung up with Denise and ran outside my building.
-It was a crisp, clear day, and I ignored the cold.
-The folks in my office couldn’t help but overhearing what I said to Denise, but they politely refrained from asking what was going on until I eventually told them about my friend's passing.
+It was a crisp, cloudless day, and I ignored the cold.
+The folks in my office couldn’t help but overhear what I said to Denise, but they politely refrained from asking what was going on until I eventually told them about my friend’s passing.

-For about two hours I was in shock and denial.
-In order to make some sense of what happened, I called the county coroner’s office.
+For about two hours, I was in shock and denial.
+To make some sense of what happened, I called the county coroner’s office.
 A polite woman who answered the phone knew whom I was referring to off the top of her head.

 He was no longer a person, but a body.

 After muttering a few polite words of thanks, I hung up.
-The Dean offered me the rest of the day off and I refused.
-The best way to deal with his passing, as unexpected as it was for a forty eight year old man to drop dead, was to simply put my head down and work.
+The Dean offered me the rest of the day off, and I refused.
+The best way to deal with his unexpected passing—a forty-eight-year-old man’s death being unexpected—was simply to put my head down and work.

-After hanging up with the corner's office and conferring with my supervisor, I called my wife to tell her about Stephen.
+After hanging up with the coroner’s office and conferring with my supervisor, I called my wife to tell her about Stephen.

 The next evening I arrived at the funeral home and was curiously pleased to see marked, New York City police cars among the clogged streets and parking lots nearby.
 Hundreds showed up to pay their respects.
-If you knew Stephen you loved him.
+If you knew Stephen, you loved him.
 He was smart, funny, gregarious, and had a bit of a mischievous side to him.
-But, he was loyal to a fault.
-As I wended my way through the dozens of officers congregating on the front steps of the funeral home, some I knew well, others only vaguely, it struck me that as good of a friend as I was to him, I was only one of many hundreds whose lives he touched; and, I am ashamed to admit that I was a tad jealous.
+But he was loyal to a fault.
+As I wended my way through the dozens of officers congregating on the front steps of the funeral home, some I knew well, others only vaguely, I realized as good of a friend as I was to him, I was only one of many hundreds whose lives he touched.
+And I am ashamed to admit that I was a tad jealous.

 Denise arrived with her husband and sought me out.
-She explained that she did not know my telephone number and found my e-mail address on a scrap of paper at the bottom of her pocketbook.
-It was a minor miracle considering that I gave it to her a year before.
-Stephen’s son Jimmy was remarkably poised for a young man who watched his dad die only two nights earlier.
+She explained she did not know my telephone number and found my e-mail address on a scrap of paper at the bottom of her pocketbook.
+It was a minor miracle, considering that I gave it to her a year before.
+Stephen’s son, Jimmy, remarkably showed composure for a young man who had watched his father die only two nights earlier.
 And then I saw Terry.

 A receiving line formed in front of her as she took up a spot near his casket.
 Terry arranged the funeral, the wake, and his burial.
 She even dug through his closets and found all of the items for his dress uniform, including his name plate, shield, tie, collar brass, and other insignia.
 She’d done well, and I was touched, as she and her son were the only family Stephen had in the world.